In Cushing syndrome, the level of corticosteroids is excessive, usually due to overproduction by the adrenal glands.

 Cushing syndrome can also develop in people who must take large doses of corticosteroids because of a serious medical condition.
 Those who must take large doses have the same symptoms as those who produce too much of the hormone.
 The symptoms can occasionally occur even if the corticosteroids are inhaled, as for asthma, or are used topically for a skin condition.

-High corticosteroid levels over time raise the blood pressure, weaken bones (osteoporosis), and diminish resistance to infections.
+Over time, high corticosteroid levels raise the blood pressure, weaken bones (osteoporosis), and diminish resistance to infections.
 The risk of developing kidney stones and diabetes is increased, and mental disturbances, including depression and hallucinations, may occur.
 Women usually have an irregular menstrual cycle.
 Children with Cushing syndrome grow slowly and remain short.
 In some people, the adrenal glands also produce large amounts of androgens (testosterone and similar hormones), leading to increased facial and body hair in women and balding.

 When doctors suspect Cushing syndrome, they measure the level of cortisol, the main corticosteroid hormone, in the blood.
 Normally, cortisol levels are high in the morning and lower late in the day.
 In people who have Cushing syndrome, cortisol levels are very high throughout the day.